jnkg9five/faker_data_to_csv/README.md

 - Job Occupation
 - Company Name

-- Added feature to sort csv alphabetically by name.
+- Added feature to sort csv alphabetically by chosen.
 - Added feature to allow for naming of output csv file.
 - You will be prompted for both size of csv data generation and name the csv.
 - Successful run of program will display the following message.